carmex/GemBot/README.md

     -   Go to the [Google Cloud Console](https://console.cloud.google.com/).
     -   Enable the **Vertex AI API** for your project.
     -   Create a **Service Account** with the `Vertex AI User` role.
-    -   Create a JSON key for this service account and download it.
+    -   Create a JSON key for this service account, download it, and save it in the root of the project directory.
     -   Enable the **Gemini API**.
-You can get an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+You can get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 5.  **Configure Environment Variables**
-    -   Rename the `gcloud-credentials.json.example` file you downloaded to `gcloud-credentials.json` and place it in the root of the project.
     -   Copy the example environment file:
         ```bash
         cp env.example .env
         ```
     -   Edit the `.env` file and fill in all the required tokens and API keys from the previous steps.
+Make sure the `GOOGLE_APPLICATION_CREDENTIALS` variable points to the name of your downloaded service account JSON file.

     ```dotenv
     # Slack API credentials
     SLACK_BOT_TOKEN=xoxb-your-bot-token
-    SLACK_SIGNING_SECRET=your-signing-secret-from-basic-info-page
+    SLACK_SIGNING_SECRET=your-signing-secret-from-the-basic-info-page
     SLACK_APP_TOKEN=xapp-your-app-token

-    # Gemini API Key for !gem command
+    # Gemini API Key for conversational features
     GEMINI_API_KEY=your-gemini-api-key

     # Google Cloud project details for !image command
-    GCLOUD_PROJECT=your-gcloud-project-id
-    GCLOUD_LOCATION=us-central1
-    GOOGLE_APPLICATION_CREDENTIALS=./gcp-credentials.json
+    GOOGLE_APPLICATION_CREDENTIALS=./your-gcp-credentials-file.json

+    # Vertex AI Configuration for !image generation (optional)
+    VERTEX_PROJECT_ID=your-gcloud-project-id
+    VERTEX_LOCATION=us-central1

-    # Finnhub API Key for !q command
+    # Finnhub API Key for financial commands (optional)
     FINNHUB_API_KEY=your-finnhub-api-key

-    # Alpha Vantage API Key for !q and !chart commands
+    # Alpha Vantage API Key for !chart command (optional)
     ALPHA_VANTAGE_API_KEY=your-alpha-vantage-api-key
     ```

 ## Development

-**Start the bot:**
+To run the bot in development mode with hot-reloading:
 ```bash
 npm run dev
 ```